tlwr/www.tobys.cloud/sites/www.toby.codes/posts/Auditing-an-engineering-organisation.md

 Organisations change size and shape over time.
 For future readers it can be useful to summarise the size/shape of the organisation at the time of the audit.
 Significant changes in organisational structure may invalidate recommendations made in the audit report.
-Likewise, the audit report may have an influence on the shape of the organisation in future, and such detail can be informative for future readers reviewing the report retrospectively.
+The audit report may have an influence on the shape of the organisation in future, and such detail can be informative for future readers reviewing the report retrospectively.